cbartram/Tennis/README.md

 - "--p2Score <PLAYER_SCORE>"
 - "--p1Wins <PLAYER_WINS>"
 - "--p2Wins <PLAYER_WINS>"
+- "--mode <MODE_NAME>"

 <PLAYER_NAME> Can be any name of your choosing
 <PLAYER_SCORE> Can be either "Love", "Fifteen", "Thirty", "Forty" or "Advantage" All other text is invalid
 <PLAYER_WINS> Must be an integer between 0 and 6.
 This can include 0 and 6.
+<MODE_NAME> Must be either "set" or "game".
+Set mode shows both player's wins and "game" mode shows their scores only.

- When you are ready to start the game type *"play"* if no settings are specified default values will be used.
+ When you are ready to start the game type ***"play"*** if no settings are specified default values will be used.
 Default player names are "Player One" and "Player Two" while default scores are "Love"

- ###How to Play###
+ ###How to Play

  - After you have typed "play" you are ready to start the game
  - Type "<PLAYER_NAME> scores!" to determine which player scores where <PLAYER_NAME> is either the specified or default player name